S-Akanda/artgazebo/README.md

-# artgazebo is a multivendor site for creatives to sell their creative products and consumers to access and buy different arts conveniently.
+# artgazebo is a multivendor site for creatives to sell their products and consumers to access and buy different arts conveniently.